elliotel/Kinsho/README.md

 Additional features include the ability to switch between light mode and dark mode, and updating the dictionary in order to get the latest edition.

 #### Minimum viable product
-The MVP of this project is a product able to load JMdict, and parse through its contents.
+The MVP of this project is a product able to load JMdict_e, and parse through its contents.
 The user is able to use a search function to find relevant vocabulary and kanji using English or Japanese search terms.
 The program also has a simple graphical user interface.

 #### Coding conventions
 - Written in the language Go